Paul Giamatti: Personal life

 Giamatti resides in the Brooklyn Heights neighborhood of Brooklyn, New York and was married to Elizabeth Cohen from 1997 to an undisclosed date in the 2000s.
 They have a son, Samuel.
 Though not religious, he stated: "My wife is Jewish.
 And I'm fine with my son being raised as a Jew".
 Giamatti is an atheist, although for him "religion features more now in my life than it did when I was a kid".
+In 2026, Giamatti said he has a new house in Connecticut.

 Acting credits and awards

 Giamatti has received various accolades throughout his career.
 His breakthrough role in American Splendor (2003) won him the National Board of Review Award for Breakthrough Actor and earned him a nomination for the Independent Spirit Award for Best Male Lead.
 The following year, he received nominations for the Critics' Choice, Golden Globe and SAG Award for Best Actor for his role in the comedy-drama Sideways (2004), which won him the Independent Spirit Award for Best Male Lead as well as the Critics' Choice and SAG Award for Best Cast.

 Giamatti then won the Critics' Choice and SAG Award and received nominations for the Academy Award and Golden Globe for Best Supporting Actor for his performance in Cinderella Man (2005).
 He won another two Screen Actors Guild Awards, for Outstanding Actor in a Miniseries or Movie for his roles in the miniseries John Adams (2008) and the television biopic Too Big to Fail (2011), the former of which also won him the Emmy and Golden Globe for Best Actor in a Miniseries or Television Film.
 His performances in Too Big to Fail, Downton Abbey and Inside Amy Schumer also earned him Emmy nominations, for Outstanding Supporting Actor in a Miniseries or Movie, Outstanding Guest Actor in a Drama Series and Outstanding Guest Actor in a Comedy Series, respectively.
 With these achievements, Giamatti is one of few actors to receive Emmy nominations across all three performance (lead, supporting and guest) and genre (comedy, drama and miniseries or movie) categories.

 As a member of the ensemble casts of 12 Years a Slave (2013) and Straight Outta Compton (2015), Giamatti received nominations for both the Critics' Choice and SAG Award for Best Cast.
 His performance in the drama series Billions (2016–2023) earned him a nomination for the Critics' Choice Television Award for Best Actor in a Drama Series.

 Giamatti won two Golden Globe Awards for Best Actor for his performances in Barney's Version (2010) and The Holdovers (2023).
 The latter also won him the Critics' Choice and earned him nominations for the Academy Award, BAFTA and SAG Award for Best Actor.
 He is among the group of actors to achieve Oscar nominations in both acting categories.